Clearinghouse Downgrades: What you Need To Know

 Next, it’s believed that the majority of these 180,000 drivers are no longer driving professionally anyway.
 Some have retired but most have simply left trucking for other employment opportunities.
 With the demand for construction workers across all sectors growing steadily over the last 5 years, most believe that these “Prohibited” drivers simply left to seek employment there.

-For those who may have started their own company to skirt the regulations, this won’t matter either because they likely don’t give a crap about the status of their CDL if they don’t give a crap about failing a drug or alcohol test.
+For those who may have started their own company to skirt the regulations, this won’t matter either because they likely don’t give a crap about the status of their CDL if they don’t give a crap about their DOT drug and alcohol program compliance

 I seriously doubt that a driver who is basically prohibited for working with a fleet due to their DACH status is suddenly going to stop operating because their CDL is going to be “downgraded”.